feniljain/knowledge-base/linux/kernel/eBPF/README.md

 - https://www.reddit.com/r/golang/comments/q5ptus/introducing_parca_open_source_infrastructurewide/
 - https://www.reddit.com/r/eBPF/comments/qmgo07/introducing_oxidebpf_a_linux_tool_for_rust_and/
 - If a person were interested in getting started with eBPF, where should they go?: https://twitter.com/mttaggart/status/1519758390519545858
+- I'm starting a series of tweets to help spread the awareness about how bpftool can help manage BPF objects: https://twitter.com/qeole/status/1101450782841466880

 ## Videos: